privacy-scaling-explorations/zkevm-circuits/docs/Tx_Circuit.md

 - `is_l1_msg`: Advice Column.
 If `tx_type` is `L1Msg`;
 - `is_chain_id`: Advice Column.
 If tx_tag is `ChainID`;
 - `LookupCondition`
-    - `TxCallData`: condition that enables lookup to tx table for CallDataLength and CallDataGasCost.
+    - `TxCallData`: the condition that enables lookup to tx table for CallDataLength and CallDataGasCost.
 This is enabled when tx_tag is `CallDataLength` and the latter has non-zero value;
-    - `L1MsgHash`: condition that enables lookup to RLP table for message hashing of `tx_type = L1Msg`.
+    - `L1MsgHash`: the condition that enables lookup to RLP table for message hashing of `tx_type = L1Msg`.
 This is enabled when `is_l1_msg==1` and tx_tag chosen among `Nonce, Gas, CalleeAddress, Value, CallDataRLC, CallerAddress, TxHashLength, TxHashRLC`;
     - `RlpSignTag`: condition that enables lookup to RLP table for signing in case `tx_type != L1Msg`;
     - `RlpHashTag`: condition that enables lookup to RLP table for message hashing of `tx_type != L1Msg`.
-This is enabled when `is_l1_msg==0` and tx_tag chosen among `Nonce, GasPrice, Gas, CalleeAddress, Value, CallDataRLC, TxDataGasCost, SigV, SigR, SigS, TxHashLength, TxHashRLC`;
+This is enabled when `is_l1_msg==0` and tx_tag is chosen among `Nonce, GasPrice, Gas, CalleeAddress, Value, CallDataRLC, TxDataGasCost, SigV, SigR, SigS, TxHashLength, TxHashRLC`;
     - `Keccak`: condition that enables lookup to Keccak table.
 This is enabled when tx_tag is `TxSignLength` (and `is_l1_msg==0`) or `TxHashLength`;
 - `is_final`: Advice Column.
 Final part of assigning tx data is the CallData part;
 - `call_data_gas_cost_acc`: Advice Column.
 Accumulated CallDataGasCost, starting to accumulate from the first CallDataByte.
 Otherwise None;
 - `is_padding_tx`: Advice Column.
 If this row is for padding tx;
 - `cum_num_txs`: Advice Column.
 The cumulative number of txs;
 - `sv_address`: Advice Column.
-The sign-verified caller address recovered using `ecrecover`.
+The sign-verified caller address was recovered using `ecrecover`.

 ### Sub-Configurations